Stanton Drew: Religious sites

-The Church of St Mary the Virgin has been a place of Christian worship for at least eight hundred years.
+The Church of St Mary the Virgin has been a place of Christian worship for at least eight hundred years, and the site itself probably for far longer.
+The history of the church so far as it is known has been reviewed in an authoritative modern account by John Richards.
 In the north aisle is the Norman bowl of the font and further east the small turret steps behind a glass door that in earlier times led up into a rood loft.
-Although parts date from the 13th and 14th centuries the interior, as it is seen today, shows the work that was carried out in the mid 19th century.
+Parts of the building date from the 13th and 14th centuries, but the Norman font demonstrates very clearly the presence of a late 11th or 12th century church, and it is almost certain that this in turn will have been merely a replacement for a late Anglo-Saxon structure probably on the same site - although that earlier church may well have been of timber rather than masonry construction.
+It is extremely unlikely that an estate of ten hides, which Stanton was at the time of Domesday Book (1086), would not already have had a church by the time of the Norman Conquest.
+The more so since, in the post-Conquest period, Stanton had a daughter church at Pensford, and to that extent would have been regarded locally as a minor 'mother' church.
+The interior, as it is seen today, shows much 19th century building and restoration.
 It is a Grade II* listed building.
 The Hazle, Wight Preston and several other unidentified monuments in the churchyard are also listed, along with the piers, gates and overthrow at the north-east entrance to churchyard.

 Popular culture

 Stanton Drew was commemorated by Adge Cutler in his popular song "When the Common Market Comes to Stanton Drew".

 Written in response to opening up of trade with Europe, Adge suggests what might happen to Somerset culture when Europeans come over.

-The Dancers of Stanton Drew is a song written by Jim Parker and Muriel Holland and performed by The Yetties.
+The Dancers of Stanton Drew is a song written by Jim Parker and Muriel Holland and performed by The Yetties, amongst others.
 It tells the story of Sue and William being turned to stone after dancing on a Sunday in Stanton Drew.